 Aside from music, what do you like to do in your free time?

-Read books, travel, update my online graphic design portfolio.
+Read books, travel, and update my online graphic design portfolio.

 What is your favourite time of the year, and how does it influence your creativity?